CU-CommunityApps/cd-chef/cd-cu-auth/README.md

 * Move the KMS-based secret encryption/decryption out of the [cd-cu-auth_helper.rb library](libraries/cd-cu-auth_helper.rb) into one of our main AWS Ruby repos.
 * Create spec tests for recipes.
 * Check if cd-cu-auth users mush have "IsUnixEnabled?" in Cornell AD.
+* Do something useful with connection logs.
+Do we need/want to configurate and expose detailed SFTP logs?

 ### Feedback from Cornell IdM for Review and Potential Action